 Alan Shepard is a household name (a high school near my hometown is even named after him!).
 So are John Glenn and Neil Armstrong.
 Everyone remembers these men as the trailblazing American heroes who braved the final frontier.
 We learned about them in almost every grade of school.
 Their names are written across all history books, and they have tons of mentions in the media.

 How many other amazing women were there throughout history that we haven’t learned about yet because a man was celebrated instead?
 Unfortunately, it happens all the time.

 Is it Getting Better?

 The next steps are to solve the systematic issues that cause gender discrimination.
 It starts with looking at the pay gap, but there is a lot more that needs to be done.
-Hopefully, women like Katherine Johnson will be normalized and celebrated during their times, in the same way that men are.
-We do have more work to do, but we are slowly getting there.
+Hopefully, women like Katherine Johnson will be normalized and celebrated during their times, in the same way, that men are.
+We have more work to do, but we are slowly getting there.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.